-- Greenway: Develop the Fall Line Trail and provide enhanced transit along Route 1 (Goal 4, Goal 8, Goal 17). - Transit Alignment: With community input, develop a preferred alignment for a North-South BRT line through Manchester, either along Cowardin or along Hull Street, and then traveling down Midlothian, Hull, or Route 1 (Goal 8). - Incentives: Explore the creation of a Technology Zone and other new economic development incentives to encourage the economic revitalization of the Route 1 corridor (Goal 11). - Quality Homes: Develop programs that allow homeowners to remain in their homes in highquality structures to limit the involuntary displacement of residents in the surrounding single-family neighborhoods (Goal 14). - New Park: Identify land within a 5-minute walk of this Node for a new park, transfer land to PRCF ownership, and host community planning sessions to develop ideas for the park design (Goal 2, Goal 17).
+- Greenway: Develop the Ashland to Petersburg Trail and provide enhanced transit along Route 1 (Goal 4, Goal 8, Goal 17). - Transit Alignment: With community input, develop a preferred alignment for a North-South BRT line through Manchester, either along Cowardin or along Hull Street, and then traveling down Midlothian, Hull, or Route 1 (Goal 8). - Incentives: Explore the creation of a Technology Zone and other new economic development incentives to encourage the economic revitalization of the Route 1 corridor (Goal 11). - Quality Homes: Develop programs that allow homeowners to remain in their homes in highquality structures to limit the involuntary displacement of residents in the surrounding single-family neighborhoods (Goal 14). - New Park: Identify land within a 5-minute walk of this Node for a new park, transfer land to PRCF ownership, and host community planning sessions to develop ideas for the park design (Goal 2, Goal 17).

-Fall Line Trail Conceptual Images
+Ashland to Petersburg Trail Conceptual Images

-The Virginia Department of Transportation is leading a multi-locality planning effort to create the Fall Line Trail, a greenway (also referred to as a shared-use path) from Ashland to Petersburg [see right image for the trail alignment].
-The Fall Line Trail will run along the eastern side of Route 1 [see top image for the plan and bottom image for the section].
+The Virginia Department of Transportation is leading a multi-locality planning effort to create the Ashland to Petersburg Trail, a greenway (also referred to as a shareduse path) from Ashland to Petersburg [see right image for the trail alignment].
+The Ashland to Petersburg Trail will run along the eastern side of Route 1 [see top image for the plan and bottom image for the section].